 2.2.
 Participants

 The participants in this study were selected by non-random, accidental sampling from the city of Punta Arenas, Chile, located at latitude 53º south.
-High latitude south is defined as latitude 50º to the South Pole and considered as a geographical zone of extreme climate [25] which it can be an extreme environment for de human body.
+High latitude south is defined as latitude 50º to the South Pole and considered as a geographical area of extreme cold weather [31] that can be an extreme environment for the human body.
 In total, 370 adults and middle-aged and older people participated in this study.
 Participants’ gender, age, city of origin, length of stay in the region and presence of psychological illnesses were registered using an anamnesis.
 The participants were invited to participate mainly through social networks and promotional posters of the research.
 Length of stay in the high latitude south ALS region was surveyed for each participant.

 Inclusion criteria included being of legal age, residing in the city of Punta Arenas for at least six months of the year, not having any degree of disability, being able to read and answer the questionnaire.
 The exclusion criteria were: did not comply with the rules for filling out the form, were pregnant, and had incomplete answers to any of the questionnaires.
 Twelve subjects were excluded from this study.
 Three hundred and fifty-eight persons were part of the final sample, with 56% of males (n = 202) and 44% of females (n = 156).
 The age was grouped into adult subjects (18 to 40 years; n = 200; age 28.2± 6.1 years ) or middle and older people (older than 40 years; n = 158; age 54.7 ± 10.7 years)